Nationally significant weed nomination process

 Preliminary assessment:

-All nominations will be assessed against the preliminary assessment criteria to determine those that meet the criteria and present the highest merit to proceed to detailed assessment.
+All 35 nominations received (covering 50 species) have been assessed against the preliminary assessment criteria to determine those that meet the criteria and present the highest merit to proceed to detailed assessment.

-The NEWP Steering Group and Weeds Working Group will review the assessments and make the final decision on which weeds progress to detailed assessment.
+The NEWP Steering Group and Weeds Working Group reviewed the assessments and made the final decision on which weeds progress to detailed assessment.

 Detailed assessment: